SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Architecture

 \section{Architecture}

-This section proposes PillarAcc, novel sparsity support for accelerating sparse pillar convolution.
-Noting that searching involved in input-output mapping becomes a major source of inefficiency, we propose a counter-intuitive method that can avoid such a searching.
-The key insight is that if the pillars are once orderly aligned, their ordering can be maintained throughout sparse convolution to avoid global search and generate mapping in a constant time.
+This section proposes \arch, novel \textit{vector sparsity} support for accelerating sparse pillar convolution.
+This method eliminates the need for inefficient coordinate searching for input-output mapping.
+The key insight is that if the pillar coordinates are once orderly aligned, their ordering can be maintained throughout sparse convolution to avoid global search and generate mapping in a constant time.
 In this section, we discuss the proposed mapping generation algorithm and supporting hardware architectures that realize its expected efficiency.